 wondered why some species of turtles, snakes, and ground-nesting birds were

-disappearing from small preserves.
+disappearing from preserves.
 It turned out that overabundant

 meso-predators (like raccoons and opossums) were seriously depleting the natural